ncbi/sra-tools/docs/markdowns/getting_started/installation.md

-# :fontawesome-solid-wrench: Installation using pre-compiled binaries
+# Installation using pre-compiled binaries

 !!! info end "Pre-compiled binaries"
     The SRA Toolkit provides **64-bit** binary installations for the Ubuntu and Alma Linux distributions, for Mac OS X, and for Windows.